bitsacm/bluff/Contribution.md

 - **Checkout to this newly created branch**:
 `git checkout <branch_name>`.

 **All the code you write must be inside this branch**.
+Stage and commit your changes.
 Once you are done writing code for a particular step/issue, push this branch.

 ```git push origin <branch_name>```